VENDOR REVIEWS

 Demand three documents and reject anything missing them:

-Everything else — packaging photos, testimonials, "pharmaceutical grade" language — is marketing.
-The three items above are the ones you can verify.
+Everything else — packaging photos, testimonials, "pharmaceutical grade" language, claims of "GMP compliance" without ISO certification — is marketing noise.
+The three items above are the ones you can verify independently.
+Ask for the COA before you pay.
+Any delay is a sign to move on.

 How do suppliers actually differ?

-They differ on documentation transparency, manufacturing origin, and shipping speed — not on the water.
+They differ on documentation transparency, manufacturing origin, shipping speed, and quality assurance protocols — not on the water itself.
+Once sterility and the 0.9% benzyl alcohol concentration are confirmed, the variables that separate suppliers are how they prove it and how fast they can deliver.
 This rubric is what a careful buyer weighs:

 What are the red flags?

-The clearest red flag is a supplier that will not produce a lot-specific Certificate of Analysis.
-Others include an undisclosed manufacturing location, "sterile" claims with no USP <71> method, prices far below the market with no explanation, and health or dosing guidance on a research product (a compliance red flag in its own right).
+The clearest red flag is a supplier that will not produce a lot-specific Certificate of Analysis before or shortly after purchase.
+A second is an undisclosed manufacturing location — "made in a clean facility" is not the same as "ISO 9001:2015 registered, located in [city], [state]."
+Others include "sterile" claims with no USP <71> method cited, prices far below the market with no explanation (often a sign of untested inventory or commingled lots), and health or dosing guidance on a research product (a compliance red flag in its own right under 21 CFR 201.119).
+Any supplier offering it for human consumption or therapeutic use, even obliquely, should be avoided entirely.
+Vague shipping policies — "ships within 5–10 business days" instead of a committed date — suggest inventory management problems.
 Any one of these is a reason to buy elsewhere.

 A note on where this fits

 Bacteriostatic water is half of a reconstitution — the diluent.
-The other half is the lyophilized research peptide, which should come from a supplier held to the same standard: per-lot HPLC and mass-spec documentation, US shipping.
+The other half is the lyophilized research peptide, which should come from a supplier held to the same standard: per-lot HPLC and mass-spec documentation, US shipping, and a named facility.
 Sourcing both halves from suppliers that publish lot-level data (bacteriostatic water from a USP <71>-tested source like BAC Water Depot, peptides from a domestic per-lot-COA source such as Alpha Amino USA) means every input to your protocol is documented rather than assumed.
+When you combine a well-documented diluent with a well-documented solute, you build a chain of custody that can survive regulatory scrutiny or peer review.
+Cutting corners on either half undermines the whole.

-Choosing a bacteriostatic water supplier well takes five minutes: ask for the per-lot COA and the USP <71> result.
-Whoever produces both, quickly and specifically, is where to buy.
+Choosing a bacteriostatic water supplier well takes five minutes: ask for the per-lot COA, the USP <71> method and result, and the facility location.
+Whoever produces all three, quickly and specifically, is where to buy.
 For research and laboratory use only.

 Frequently asked questions